 25.5 Provided that a Premier League Club complies with the relevant Premier League Rules, it shall be deemed to comply with League requirements.
-Premier League Clubs may not alter the pitch dimensions for Competition matches from those registered with The Premier League.
+Premier League Clubs may not alter the pitch dimensions for Competition Matches from those registered with The Premier League.

-26.2 The League or any subsidiary or associated company of The League or duly authorised agent or broadcaster (and its respective employees and agents) shall be allowed access to the grounds of all Clubs (and to the television gantries, camera positions and facilities) for the purpose of recording or broadcasting matches arranged under the jurisdiction of The League.
+26.2 The League or any subsidiary or associated company of the League or duly authorised agent or broadcaster (and its respective employees and agents) shall be allowed access to the grounds of all Clubs (and to the television gantries, camera positions and facilities) for the purpose of recording or broadcasting matches arranged under the jurisdiction of the League.

-26.3 As a minimum, each Club participating in any Match that is scheduled to be televised live in the United Kingdom shall ensure that:
+26.3 As a minimum, each Club participating in any Competition Match that is scheduled to be televised live in the United Kingdom shall ensure that:

 26.3.1 in the week preceding the day of the match there is a continuous period of 2 hours during which broadcasters and title sponsor (semi-final and final only) may conduct interviews with Players (and at least 1 Player) and the Manager, which interviews may be transmitted live and/or recorded; and

-26.3.2 for the benefit of the UK domestic broadcaster only on the day of the Match itself:
+26.3.2 for the benefit of the UK domestic broadcaster only on the day of the Competition Match itself:

-(c) make the ‘Man of the Match’ as nominated by that broadcaster available for interview post Match as soon after the final whistle as reasonably practicable and in any event no later than 10 minutes after final whistle;
+(c) make the ‘Man of the Match’ as nominated by that broadcaster available for interview post match as soon after the final whistle as reasonably practicable and in any event no later than 10 minutes after final whistle;

 27.1 The Management Committee shall have power to negotiate and administer sponsorship and other commercial agreements (including broadcasting) relating to the Competition.
-Any such agreement entered into by The League shall be binding upon each Club and each Club shall comply with the requirements of the Management Committee in relation thereto.
+Any such agreement entered into by the League shall be binding upon each Club and each Club shall comply with the requirements of the Management Committee in relation thereto.

 27.3 Without prejudice to the generality of the foregoing, each Club participating in the Final shall procure that their Club’s Manager will wear a pin badge supporting the League’s nominated charity partner for that Season (and no other branding relating to charities unless otherwise featured on the Clubs entire playing kit and/or training wear pursuant to the FA Kit Advertising Regulations).